parkinsons-toolkit/app-content/pages-content/managing-symptoms/bowels.md

 #### Fibre supplements

 If you have not got enough fibre in your diet, supplementation may be considered.
-The widely available fibre supplement is _psyllium husk_, or _ispaghula husk_ – the ingredient of the laxative _Fybogel_.
+The widely available fibre supplement is <ins>psyllium husk</ins>, or <ins>ispaghula husk</ins> – the ingredient of the laxative <ins>Fybogel</ins>.

 #### Laxatives

 Many people with Parkinson’s need to take laxatives on a regular and long-term basis to keep the bowels opening regularly.
 Laxatives only work if you are adequately hydrated.
 Laxatives are available from chemists and come in different types:

 - **Bulk-forming laxatives** contain fibre and increase the bulk of the stool.
 This, in turn, stimulates the bowel.
 They can take a few days to work.
-Example: _Fybogel_.
+Example: <ins>Fybogel</ins>.
 - **Osmotic laxatives** draw water into the bowel to soften the stool.
 They can take a few days to work.
-Examples: _Lactulose, Movicol, and Macrogol_.
+Examples: <ins>Lactulose, Movicol, and Macrogol</ins>.
 - **Stool softener laxatives** encourage water into the stool to soften it.
-Examples: _sodium docusate_ and _arachis oil_.
+Examples: <ins>sodium docusate</ins> and <ins>arachis oil</ins>.
 - **Stimulant laxatives** stimulate the bowel to move the stool along.
 They take about 6–12 hours to work and can become less effective if used for a prolonged period of time.
-Examples: _senna (Senokot)_ and _bisacodyl (Dulcolax)_.
+Examples: <ins>senna (Senokot)</ins> and <ins>bisacodyl (Dulcolax)</ins>.

-<ins>_Side effects of laxatives:_</ins> The most common side effects are bloating, cramping or nausea.
+**<ins>Side effects of laxatives:</ins>** The most common side effects are bloating, cramping or nausea.
 These often settle or may be improved by taking a smaller amount of the laxative.
 Overuse of laxatives can cause dehydration.

-<ins>_Which to choose?:_</ins> Research has shown that _Macrogol_ is likely to be effective in Parkinson’s and is safe.
+**<ins>Which to choose?:</ins>** Research has shown that <ins>Macrogol</ins> is likely to be effective in Parkinson’s and is safe.
 If one type of laxative is not effective, another type could be added in as well.
 Generally, osmotic or bulk-forming laxatives are advised first, while stimulant laxatives are a later choice.

 #### Finding toilets

-If finding toilets when out and about is a concern, the _National Key Scheme_ may help.
+If finding toilets when out and about is a concern, the **National Key Scheme** may help.
 This system allows people with a disability to unlock more than 9,000 accessible public toilets across the UK.
-For more information, see the <a href="https://www.disabilityrightsuk.org/radar-keys?srsltid=AfmBOophjHsd-3Hg87Sw7Q3ebdt_t7h-HI0iKErqzf9-Pxg46jZt8qaK" class="external-link" target="_blank" rel="noopener noreferrer">_Disability Rights UK_</a> website.
+For more information, see the <a href="https://www.disabilityrightsuk.org/radar-keys?srsltid=AfmBOophjHsd-3Hg87Sw7Q3ebdt_t7h-HI0iKErqzf9-Pxg46jZt8qaK" class="external-link" target="_blank" rel="noopener noreferrer">Disability Rights UK</a> website.
 You can use this website to buy a ‘Radar Key’ and/or Radar Key Region List.

 ## My Experience

 People affected by Parkinson’s describe their experiences.

-> _“The shaking upsets my bowels and my bladder which is, you can imagine…Sometimes I go into the toilet taking with me magazines and settle down.”_
+> “The shaking upsets my bowels and my bladder which is, you can imagine…Sometimes I go into the toilet taking with me magazines and settle down.”
->
-> _(Person with Parkinson’s, P17)_
+> (Person with Parkinson’s)

 ## Further assessment